jwgrenning/tddec-code/README.md

 ```

 Your current working directory (`$PWD`) is mounted as a volume
-in the container called `/usr/src`.
+in the container using directory `/usr/src`.
 That directory lives in the
 docker container as well as in your native environment.

 #### Build any sub-project from a command line